 AmeriCorps members may not engage in the above activities directly or indirectly by recruiting, training, or managing others for the primary purpose of engaging in one of the activities listed above.
 Individuals may exercise their rights as private citizens and may participate in the activities listed above on their own initiative, on non-AmeriCorps time, and using non-CNCS funds.

-Reducing and/or Preventing Prescription Drug and Opioid Abuse: CNCS is interested in program models that seek to address the prescription drug and opioid abuse crisis in America.
+Reducing and/or Preventing substance abuse and suicide: CNCS is interested in any program models that seek to address substance abuse and/or suicide prevention in Native communities including those that reduce risk factors and increase protective factors.